emdant/SCIOT-Project/readme.md

 This is a simple front-end written in __Svelte__ (not a front-end person, so forgive my horrors) made to consult the data in the database using the `get-person` function.
 There is not any type of authentication and all you need is the fiscal code and a date to gather some person's location.
 The folder for this component is the `front/` one.

 ## Running it all
-_Note: you need Docker and Node.js to run the project_
+_Note: you need Docker and docker-compose_

-Running the project is actually not that hard, in fact, docker-compose helps to make deployment easier.
-1. First of all run `docker-compose up -d`.
+Running the project is actually not that hard, in fact, docker-compose helps to make deployment easier, you just have to run `docker-compose up -d` and all components will be executed on docker, with the simulation container sending data to the queue.
-2. Then you need to to import the functions `.yaml` into the Nuclio dashboard, which is available at `localhost:8070` if you have not changed the `docker-compose`.
-3. Run `npm run build` followed by `npm run start` to run the front-end
-4. To generate some data from the sensor run `node simulation/sensor.js`
+You can look at the logs to check which fiscal codes have been added to the database.
+Then, you can open `localhost:5000` to get the location for each of those people.

 ## Notes
 The project configuration of course is not production-ready, there are many exposed secrets and the connection between components needs some improvement (use SSL/TLS for example).
 But I thought this was enough to prove that an infrastructure like this may prove useful in a real-world scenario.